scionproto/scion/doc/ControlPlanePKI.md

   This formula allows the grace period to be adjusted according to the urgency, i.e., in a key compromise situation, it may be preferable to have a shorter grace period than during regular updates.
 A grace period of 0 is a special case that designates a trust reset.

+  From the verifiers viewpoint, an updated TRC might not be available instantly since it has to propagate through beaconing first.

 - __TrustResetAllowed__: Boolean.
 Specifies whether a third party can announce a trust reset for this ISD.